What is diabetic retinopathy?

-In cases where there are leaking blood vessels the laser is used to seal the vessels and reduce their leakage allowing the retinal tissue to dry.
+In cases where there are leaking blood vessels Dr. Waters uses a laser to seal the vessels and reduce their leakage.
 In cases where there is an abnormal growth of blood vessels or large areas without adequate blood flow, the laser reduces the need for nutrients thus stunting the growth of further abnormal vessels.
+Treatment is usually painless and is done in the office.
+Dr. Waters is committed to bringing patients the most effective technology to treat this disease, and now he can offer patients treatment with the newest and most advanced German-engineered Zeiss laser available.

 Since there is no cure for diabetes yet, close monitoring and management of the disease is the best way to prevent blindness.
-It is recommended that people with diabetes have an annual complete eye exam by an ophthalmologist to check the health of the eye and detect early signs of diabetic retinopathy.
+It is recommended that people with diabetes have an annual dilated eye exam to check the health of the eyes and detect early signs of diabetic retinopathy.

-The single most important thing a person with diabetes can do to prevent the complications of diabetes, including diabetic retinopathy, is to control blood sugar levels.
-Also important are avoiding the use of tobacco, controlling blood pressure and engaging in regular exercise.
+The single most important thing a person with diabetes can do to prevent the complications of diabetes, including diabetic retinopathy, is to control blood sugar.
+Avoiding tobacco, eating a healthy diet, controlling blood pressure and exercising daily are also very important.

-If you want more information or an exam to check for signs of diabetic retinopathy, click here to fill out our quick email form or call our office at 810-732-2272, so we can be of service.
+If you have diabetes and need an eye exam, click here or call our office at 810-732-2272, so we can be of service.